neighborhoods/Prefab/docs/Feature-Request-Process-LDR.md

 Now that Prefab is an official project, we are able to resume ownership and allocate time toward maturing the product.
-However, we still need a process to help identify and prioritize feature requests/support tasks so that we may deliver valueable improvements in a timely manner.
+However, we still need a process to help identify and prioritize feature requests/support tasks so that we may deliver valuable improvements in a timely manner.

 ## Proposed Solution